SAP-archive/STSOData/README.md

 3. Once cocoapods is completed, open the project via the **.xcworkspace**, *not* the .xcodeproj.

 ##Connecting to data
 The sample will run against any NW Gateway, SMP3.x, or HANA Cloud Platform Mobile Services endpoint that exposes the standard FLIGHT OData service.
-You should set the application ID in the **AppDelegate.m** file to use your own endpoint.
+If using your own endpoint, set the application ID in the **AppDelegate.m** file to reflect your own settings.

 However, I have also exposed an endpoint that you can use out of the box, with the application ID that is currently set.
 It is available from the public internet.

-###Connection Settings
+####Connection Settings

     Host:  hcpms-i826181.hanatrial.ondemand.com
     Port:  443